TW: casual ableism, paranoia, mind control, violence

 My heart leapt into my throat.
 “About what?”

 “You’re a Salt.
 I can feel it.”
 She gave me a crooked smile, but her green eyes were flashing, desperation writ large.
 At least, it looked like desperation.
 It could just have easily been predatory glee.

 I was missing something.
 Scratch that.
 I was missing everything.
 Whoever this was, she was working from a completely different context than me.

-I expected her to get angry, or rude.
+I expected her to get angry, or rude, or threaten to call the cops on me with the typical shaky fragility that white women usually used whenever things didn’t go their way.
 I didn’t expect her face to fall, or there to be hurt in her eyes.
 She chuckled, although her eyes still held that sadness, and then shrugged.
 “You never used to be so paranoid.
 But yeah, I’ll go.”

 I tried to swallow.
 My mouth was dry, heart pounding against my ribcage.

 I nodded, mostly to make Jo feel better.
 I wasn’t okay, but I needed to be.
 I didn’t have the energy to not be okay.